 “Ask yourself the question; Is Canada a fairer country than it was a decade ago?”

-More inspiringly on immigration Trudeau says “It’s very dangerous for us to go down the road where we think about newcomers as workers rather than future Canadians.
+More inspiringly, on immigration, Trudeau says “It’s very dangerous for us to go down the road where we think about newcomers as workers rather than future Canadians.
 We want people who are going to grow the economy, yes, but we want them to be community builders – in a word we need people who are going to become strong citiziens.”

 “The Tories target is in tatters and migration is rising not falling.
 The Tories have let people down on immigration.
 Ed Miliband has set out a new approach: controlling immigration and controlling its impacts on local communities.”

-On working with Conservatives for Senate (House of Lords) reform Trudeau said; “We put forward and implemented a policy that was thoughtful, responsible, whilst being bold and ambitious.
+On working with Conservatives opponents for Senate reform (the Canadian equivalent of the House of Lords) Trudeau said; “We put forward and implemented a policy that was thoughtful, responsible, whilst being bold and ambitious.
 We put the country ahead of partisanship and took concrete steps forward.
 That’s how you make change happen my friends.”

-Convincingly Trudeau explains the current ‘crisis of capitalism’ as one that was “an original idea that everyone would share in the prosperity it creates.
+Most convincingly Trudeau explains the current ‘crisis of capitalism’ as one that was “an original idea that everyone would share in the prosperity it creates.
 That hasn’t happened.
 If we don’t fix it, the middle class will stop supporting a growth agenda.
 That will make us all poorer.
 Fiscal discipline is important but sustained growth is the only route to balance budgets over the long-term.”